ferrebarrat/brrtfetch/README.md

 Broken on MacOS.
 It does not display sysinfo.
 I do not own any Apple devices so apologies if this takes a while to fix.

+In the next version I plan to use a new way of deciding what to put where in the terminal.
+It should be way more stable.
+No more color bugs, already confirmed hyfetch works(no workaround needed),the issue with illegal flags for the script binary on MacOS will also be resolved in the upcoming release.
+You can also expect a very cool new feature which I have not seen on any other animated fetchers when the new update is released.

 ---

 ## ✨ Features